Author: Ernie Vallery

 Command and Signal:

-As co-founder of captivatingtwists.com, I authored the thirty-two posts about this matter.
-As my audience I welcome anyone interested in the issues presented.
+As co-founder of captivatingtwists.com, I welcome anyone interested in the issues presented.

-Ultimately, this memorandum’s conclusions and recommendations are entirely my own.
+But, conclusions and recommendations herein are my own.

 Brace-for-the-Joust!